Home Blog Modified Gross Lease vs Net Lease

 Jump to Section

-In a Modified Gross Lease, the rent is set at a fixed amount, and the tenant is liable for paying a portion of the operating expenses and CAM charges.
+In a modified gross lease, the rent can be either fixed or variable, and the tenant is liable for paying a portion of the operating expenses and CAM charges.
 On the other hand, in a Net Lease, the tenant is responsible for paying all operating expenses and CAM charges in addition to the rent.
+However, there are different types of Net Leases, such as Single Net Lease, Double Net Lease, and Triple Net Lease, where the tenant may be responsible for different levels of expenses.
 Understanding the terms of a lease is critical for both landlords and tenants, as it can have an important impact on the overall cost of occupying a property.

 What Is a Modified Gross Lease?